imclab/aluminum/README.md

 aluminum
 ========

 Lightweight, minimal OpenGL framework using C++11.
-Supports openGL 3.2 on osx/cocoa and linux/freeglut; plan to support openGL ES 2.0 on ios and the raspberry pi as well.
+Supports openGL 3.2 on osx/cocoa and linux/freeglut.

-Included required libraries: freeimage, assimp3, glm.
+Required libraries: freeimage, assimp3, glm.

-Features: active and anaglyph stereo rendering; signed-distance texts; textured text; high resolution timing/animation methodsi (via C++11's chrono); model loading (via assimp); texture reading/writing (via freeimage); 6DOF vector camera class; etc.
+Features: active, passive, and anaglyph stereo rendering; signed-distance fonts; textured fonts; high resolution timing/animation methods (via C++11's chrono); model loading (via assimp3); texture reading/writing (via freeimage); 6DOF vector camera class; etc.

-Originally created to add OpenGL 3.2 & OpenGL ES 2.0 to the allocore framework.
-Aluminum is an extensible coding framework for the Alloshpere Reserach Facility at UC Santa Barbara.

 Linux requires freeglut2.6 (or above?), see readme in linux directory.

+Sample OSX/Cocoa projects using XCode 4.6.2 provided.

 ***

-Issues - /opt/local/include/FreeImage.h has some kind of clash - resolve by replacing all instances of BOOL with BOOL_FI.
-(BOOL is tyepdef for int32, not sure what the issue is, but easy enough to fix).
+Issues - In OSX the MacPorts installation of FreeImage (installed into /opt/local/include/FreeImage.h) has some kind of type clash.
+Resolve by replacing all instances of BOOL in the FreeImage.h file with a unique name, like BOOL_FI.
+(In this header, BOOL is a tyepdef for int32, not sure what exactly the issue is, but easy enough to fix).